 I noticed a theme in my reading recently – lots of books with ‘Wild’ in the title!
 I am reading and writing about nature/bioregionalism/ecology/contemporary spirituality….so I guess ‘wildness’ is a thread through all of these things.

-Coincidence?
-Or maybe it’s just that I would read anything with WILD in the title?
-Ha ha.
+Maybe I would read anything with WILD in the title?

 Robert McFarlane’s book led me to…

 Waterlog, by Roger Deakin – a remarkable account of Deakin’s desire to swim in as many wild waterways as he could across the UK.
-(Roger Deakin was an incredible person who seemed to live almost in an alternate universe where he was part-tree himself.
-What an amazing man.)
+(Roger Deakin was an incredible person who seemed to live almost in an alternate universe where he was part-tree himself. )

 In fact, this is the trajectory so much of contemporary nature writing takes – a person leaves the urban environment and takes off to the waterways or the wilds, the forests, the mountains and then experiences the edges of their pathetic humanity and learns a pile of stuff about themselves.
 It’s compelling stuff!
 Escape, edge-dwelling, deep nature….